dynamia-ai/dynamia-ai-lp/src/content/blog/open-source-vgpu-hami-uuid/en.md

 language: "en"
 ---

-# Precise and Elegant: HAMi's Scheduling Feature by GPU Type and UUID

 This article is adapted from: https://mp.weixin.qq.com/s/1eQC2_WGhN7DMNnTW4r0cw

 In the previous article, we briefly analyzed the working principle of HAMi-Core (libvgpu.so) vCUDA, including how it takes effect, how CUDA APIs are intercepted, and how it implements resource limits on GPU core and memory.